xperro/desafio_camel/README.md

 Clone the repository.

 ##Docker Initialization
 *Execute the docker compose file (docker-compose.yml) using the following command.
 (Required: [Docker](https://docker.com/)
 )
 ```sh
 docker-compose up
 ```
+- Recomendation: The containers will use the following ports: 8000, 9000, 3306 (Close this ports if you are using it)

 ## Usage example